Scallions and Green Onions Can Be Confusing

 - 2 scallions, green part only, thinly sliced

 - Cooking oil for frying (a neutral oil, such as canola, is best)

 - Combine the flour, salt, and hot water in a large mixing bowl.
 Stir to combine.
 (Note: The water temperature is critical to these pancakes' success.
 Cold water will result in a stretchy, resilient, gluten-tight dough, much like the crust of a pizza.
 Hot water dough is much easier to work with; the glutens are relaxed and allow you to roll out the dough without resistance.)

 - The dough will be loose and shaggy.
 You might be tempted to add more water—resist that urge.
 Cover the bowl and allow the dough to rest for 30 minutes.
 In that time the flour will hydrate (absorb the water) and be ready for the next step.

 - Knead the dough until it is smooth.
 Divide into eight equal-sized portions.

 - Roll each piece of dough into a disk about 8 inches in diameter.

 - Paint each disk with some of the sesame oil.
 Roll up each disk into a tight cylinder.
-Shape the cylinder into a spiral, flatten with your hand, and then roll out again to an 8-inch disk.
+Shape the cylinder into a spiral, flatten it with your hand, and then roll it out again to an 8-inch disk.

-- Once again, paint the disk with sesame oil, top with a portion of the scallions, roll up again, coil, flatten, and roll out to an 8-inch disk.
+- Once again, paint the disk with sesame oil, top it with a portion of the scallions, roll up again, coil, flatten, and roll out to an 8-inch disk.

 - Add a small amount of oil to a skillet; heat to medium and cook the pancakes, one at a time, for about 2 minutes per side.